 In SystemVerilog code, the compiler can change the formal arguments of native SystemVerilog function and modify its code accordingly, because of optimizations, compiler pragmas, or command line switches.
-Similarly, a SystemVerilog compiler shall provide any necessary coersions for the actual arguments of every function call.
+Similarly, a SystemVerilog compiler will naturally provide any necessary coercions for the actual arguments of every function call, including external functions calls.
 For example, a SystemVerilog compiler might truncate or extend bits of a packed array if the widths of the actual and formal arguments are different.

 The situation is different for external and exported functions.
-A SystemVerilog compiler can not modify the C code or perform any coersion or make any changes whatsover to the formal arguments of an external function.
-A C compiler can provide coersion only for C types, but not for SystemVerilog types; while at the same time, the SystemVerilog code of an exported function expects the types of arguments to be exactly as declared.
-The caller needs to guarantee this.
-Thus, if the user passes a 10-bit packed array to SystemVerilog, when a 40-bit array is expected, the error is not be corrected by the C compiler; although, if the same happened in System-Verilog code, the SystemVerilog compiler would handle it correctly by providing coercion and a temporary variable.
+A SystemVerilog compiler can not modify the C code, perform any coercions, or make any changes whatsoever to the formal arguments of an external function.
+A C compiler can provide coercion for C types based on the relationship of the arguments in the exported function's C prototype (formals) and the exported function's C call site (actuals).
+However, a C compiler can not provide such coercion for SystemVerilog types.
+This is problematic, since the SystemVerilog code of an exported function expects the types of arguments to be exactly as declared.
+The C caller needs to guarantee this.
+Thus, if the user passes a 10-bit packed array to SystemVerilog, when a 40-bit array is expected, the error will not be corrected by the C compiler.
+However, if the same happened in SystemVerilog code, the System-Verilog compiler would handle it correctly by providing coercion and a temporary variable.